RKDN/bgg_collection2pdf/README.md

 * How to run the program
 ```
-generate_pdf.py
+python generate_pdf.py --username USER
-Enter your BGG UserName: migio
-Card Mode? : (y/N)y
 ```
 Wait for the script to run.
 It will take a bit to download all of the information needed from BGG.

 Open the output.html page that was generated in Firefox.
 Other browsers may not format the page correctly.
 Your mileage may vary.

 Print with no margins on US Letter paper.
 Make sure you enable "Print Backgrounds."
-You may need to adjust the scale when printing card mode output.

 ## Help